 Another mistake, although much less common, is made by people who fail to obtain appropriate medical care.
 Some people with long-term chronic medical problems feel that they have not been helped much by doctors.
 Thus, for the most part, they stop going for treatment.
 This is a mistake for both medical and legal reasons.
 First, no one needs good medical care more than those with chronic medical problems.
 Second, medical treatment records provide the most important evidence of disability in a Social Security case.

 SSA will gather the medical records, so you don’t have to do that.
 Whether you should ask your doctor to write a letter is a hard question.
 A few people win their cases by having their doctors write letters.
 You can try this if you want to.
 The problem is that the medical-legal issues are so complicated in most disability cases that a doctor may inadvertently give the wrong impression.
-Thus, obtaining medical reports may be something best left for a lawyer to do.
+Thus, obtaining medical reports may be something best left for your representative to do.

 Almost all of our clients prefer a “contingent fee,” a fee paid only if they win.
 The usual fee is 25% (one-quarter) of back benefits up to a maximum amount set by SSA, currently $6,000.00.
 That is, the fee is one-fourth of those benefits that build up by the time you are found disabled and benefits are paid.
 No fee comes out of current monthly benefits.